HemaGISrepo/Enhancing-the-Quality-of-Uber-Maps/README.md

 Regardless of their categorization, all metrics computation must be accurate, execute reasonably fast, reliably generate output, and scale with no issues.
 Scaling is especially important, as a fatal error of a certain region’s metrics computation must not affect metrics computation in other regions.

-Requirements of Uber’s map quality computation system:

-Accuracy: the results must be accurate
-Reliability: the results must be repeatable and accessible
-Scalability: supporting metrics computation of both a single region and the world
-Robustness: the failure of metrics computation for one map region must not affect the computation of other regions